-Senior Vice President and Chief Marketing & Innovation Officer, RPA (USA)
+Senior Vice President and Chief Marketing & Innovation Officer, RPA (Los Angeles, USA)

 The future of advertising is ugly.
 Literally.
 Senior Vice President and Chief Marketing & Innovation Officer at RPA, Tim Leake will convince you that ugly sells better than anything else in today’s advertising industry.
 He declares that high-budget productions and polished visuals are a thing of the past because the audience nowadays demands authenticity and rawness.